The Royal Alexandra Theatre, or simply The Royal Alex, is located at 260 King St W in the Entertainment District of Toronto.

 Years ago, a stagehand was working high above the theatre in the fly room.
 It’s said that he fell to his death after stumbling on a chain.
 Since then, some have heard the sounds of chains dragging near the area.

 One of the theatre’s legendary ghosts is the beautiful lady wearing a long white gown.
-Several actors have reportedly seen her in the house left upper box while they were trodding the boards.
+Several actors have reportedly seen her in the house left upper box while trodding the boards.

 The Historic Royal Alex